telerik/blazor-docs/components/grid/columns/menu.md

 To disable the Column Chooser from the Column Menu set the `ShowColumnChooser` paramter of the `<GridColumnMenuSettings>` to `false`.

+To disable the Column Chooser from the Column Menu for a specific column set the `ShowColumnChooser` paramter of the Grid column to false.

 ## Notes

-* If the `FilterMode` of the Grid is set to `None`, but a column is `Filterable`, the "Filter" section of the column menu will still be displayed.
-* An exception will be thrown if the `FilterMode.FilterRow` is used with a column menu as the filter descriptors of the two features are not compatible.
+* An exception will be thrown if the `FilterMode` of the Grid is set to `FilterRow` and a column menu is used as the filter descriptors of the two features are not compatible.

 ## Examples